 Welcome to the Department of Political Science at UC Santa Barbara.
 I hope you’ll take a few moments to get to know us better.
 We are a group of scholars who prize first-rate inquiry, intellectual diversity, and professional entrepreneurialism in our research.
 We also care greatly about high-quality teaching in all our classes, large and small, because it is through great instruction that we invest in future generations of effective citizens and scholars.

 We like to think that we are distinctive among Political Science departments.
 One reason is the priority we give to environmental politics and the politics of identity.
-These are vital areas of research and teaching for a number of faculty in the department, as well priorities our programs and activities.
-These are also the locus of many of our own personal concerns as citizens.
+These are vital areas of research and teaching for a number of faculty in the department, as well priorities for our programs and activities.
+They are also the locus of many of our own personal concerns as citizens.
 A second reason for our distinctive character is the high value we place on multi-disciplinary collaboration.
 While many departments and universities give a nod toward work across departments, we have institutionalized multidisciplinary collaboration and learning in many ways, including in our requirements for the Ph.D. and in our research groups and connections with other departments and research centers.

 A few words about our campus: UC Santa Barbara is a fantastic place to study.
 We are consistently ranked among the top public research universities in the country, most recently in the 2017 US News and World Report top ten.
-The campus located in a setting of unsurpassed physical beauty, situated on more than a thousand acres of California coastline with the rugged and dramatic Santa Ynez mountains as a backdrop.
+The campus is located in a setting of unsurpassed physical beauty, situated on more than one thousand acres of California coastline with the rugged and dramatic Santa Ynez mountains as a backdrop.
 Learning and living here are so appealing that many people hate to leave when their studies are concluded.

 If you are contemplating doctoral study in political science, we hope you’ll inquire with us about joining our community of scholars.
 Each year we enroll about eight new students from a variety of backgrounds and with many interests.